11 Major Grocery Chains Still Following This COVID Precaution

-"Beginning July 21, customers are required to use face coverings over their noses and mouths while inside any Publix store.
+"As of July 21, customers are required to use face coverings over their noses and mouths while inside any Publix store.
 This new mandate is encouraged by the CDC for most individuals.
 Thank you for doing your part to limit the spread of COVID-19," the company's website states.

 The German-owned supermarket chain known for discount prices announced that effective July 27, "face coverings will be required to enter ALDI stores."
 Currently, the store's site still says "customers and employees are required to wear properly fitting face coverings."

 Stop & Shop

 "The COVID-19 pandemic is still with us and as circumstances evolve we continue to adapt and respond to the needs of our associates, our customers, and the communities we serve.
-State governments have eased some restrictions for the public and local businesses but we want to assure you that we remain focused on the rigorous cleaning and safety protocols that keep our stores a safe place to work and shop," the company's website says.
-"Please continue to wear a face covering when you shop and follow the social distancing guidelines posted in stores."
+State governments have eased some restrictions for the public and local businesses but we want to assure you that we remain focused on the rigorous cleaning and safety protocols that keep our stores a safe place to work and shop.
+Please continue to wear a face covering when you shop and follow the social distancing guidelines posted in stores," the company's website says.

-Like other grocery stores, you will see at Whole Foods employees are required to wear face coverings while shopping in our stores to protect the health and safety of our team members and communities.
-Whole Foods Market will be providing face masks at the entrance of all stores for customers who do not have their own face covering."
+"Whole Foods Market requires all customers to wear face coverings while shopping in our stores to protect the health and safety of our team members and communities.
+Whole Foods Market provides face masks at the entrance of all stores for customers who do not have their own face covering," the company says.